julianoperin/Github-Profile-Finder/README.md

 #MyApp
-This is a Github profile search
+Github profile application using the github API.Users can search profiles and see data about each user.